Lenexa, Kansas

 But there are things you can do in your home to clean up your water.

-To Remove Lead and Other Contaminants In Your Home:
+- To Remove Lead and Other Contaminants In Your Home:

-- Use Berkey filters with activated carbon to filter out at least 82% of contaminants in your drinking water.
+- Use Activated Carbon filters to remove most contaminants in your drinking water.

-- To filter out 21 of the 25 contaminants in your whole house, consider a whole house water filtration system for your home.
+- To filter out even more contaminants in your whole house, consider a Reverse Osmosis water filtration system for your home.

 - These are typically more expensive than pitchers to purchase, but can be more effective.